dyhes/zulip/docs/subsystems/events-system.md

-The final detail we need to ensure that `apply_events` always works correctly is to make sure that we have relevant tests for every event type that can be generated by Zulip.
+The final detail we need to ensure that `apply_events` always works correctly is to make sure that we have relevant tests for every event type that can be generated by Aloha.
 This can be tested manually using `test-backend --coverage BaseAction` and then checking that all the calls to `send_event` are covered.
 Someday we'll add automation that verifies this directly by inspecting the